nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

 {% include tip.html content="You'll find it helpful to read it in conjunction with the underlying [MedicationStatement profile definition](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-MedicationStatement-1)" %}

+{% include note.html content="It is not expected that suppliers will provide resources for data types that reference resources that have not been curated and published by GP Connect.
+In the case where these fields are required it is not expected they will be populated until the resources have been developed by the suppliers and completed the relevant NHS Digital assurance." %}

 ## MedicationStatement elements ##

 ### id ###